Lachenalia reflexa: Seed dispersal

-Reaching approximately 10 cm (4") when in flower, this weed spreads through two main methods, both of which lend to its common name.
+Reaching approximately 10 cm (4") when in flower, this species spreads through two main methods, both of which lend to its common name.

 The first of these two methods is simply dropping the seeds of the plant up to 20 cm (8") away from the base of the original plant.
 Given that each flower produces between 40 and 60 seeds, and that each plant can produce up to ten flowers, propagation may be rapid.
 Yellow soldier can grow in densities of up to 400 plants per square metre, with each plant capable of reaching full reproductive potential.
 This density prevents native plants from reclaiming lost ground.

 The second method of seed dispersal is by clinging to the feet of native animals and humans.
 The small, black seeds become stuck in between the toes of animals and humans or in the tread of shoes.
 When the seed is eventually jolted out of its position, it falls to the ground and begins to germinate.
 Within two years it will have reproduced enough times to reach optimal density in a square metre, and gains another square metre or two every year from then on, with a possibly exponential growth rate.